six-two/mkdocs-placeholder-plugin/docs/configuration.md

 - `simple`: will highlight the placeholders with color.
 When hovered it will show an underline and an icon, signifying the placeholder type and where the value starts / ends.
 - `icons`: will highlight the placeholders with color and dashed underline.
 It will always display the icon.
 - `custom`: this is for if you want to use custom highlighting such as for example use a specific background color.
 It applies almost no styling (except the cursor style) to placeholders, so that they look like normal text.
-You can include custom CSS in mkdocs and prefix your own CSS rules with `.inline-editor-custom` so that they are only applied when the user selects this style.
+You can include custom CSS in MkDocs and prefix your own CSS rules with `.inline-editor-custom` so that they are only applied when the user selects this style.
     Example rule:
     ```css
     .inline-editor-custom .placeholder-value-editable {